-The person designated as fiscal coordinator might be a member of the finance or accounting department or a member of the mayor's or city manager's staff.
+The person designated as fiscal coordinator might be a member of the finance or accounting department or a member of the mayor's/chairman's or city manager's/county manager's staff.
 Where a community development department has been established, a fiscal coordinator may be designated within the department to perform these duties.